Utkarshjavy/Ecommerce-/README.md

-This is an Ecommerce website i its buiding phase currently learing spring to add more functionalities in it
+This is an Ecommerce website in its buiding phase currently learing spring to add more functionalities in it